FAQ Table Of Content

 9.6 Q: Do you offer high density MELPe boards (say 100-200 channels) for VoIP Servers or Gateways?

-A: Yes, Compandent and one of our partners offer up to 240-port, 6400 MIPS, DSP PMC (PCI Mezzanine Card) form factor utilizing C5441 DSPs with on-board 400 Mhz PowerPC.
+A: Yes, Compandent and one of our partners offer up to 240-port, 6400 MIPS, DSP PMC (PCI Mezzanine Card) form factor utilizing C5441 DSPs with on-board 400 Mhz PowerPC, and Microchip PIC32MZ.
 A fully embedded telephony software library is also available for VoIP, V.22 and V.90 Modem, Fax, Conferencing, Telephony, MELPe and more.
 For more details please call us or contact us.

 9.7 Q: Do you offer MELPe based high-density telephony boards?